asthana7/BCOG-200-Final-Project/README.md

 Disclaimer: I was inspired by an Instagram Reel I saw.
 Here's a link to the inspiration: https://www.instagram.com/reel/DFclaRKTW63/? igsh=MXhrd3UzNnpodTU4eQ==

+# FEATURES:
+1) Can alter volume depending on the distance between the index fingers
+2) Can skip to the next or previous song if you make a clockwise/ counter clockwise motion with your finger
+3)
 # Setup Instructions

 ### Python Version